PatrickRogg/chatApplication/README.md

 # chatApplication

-Java Based Chatapplication using TCP
+This project was part of my data communications lecture at my university.
+It's Java based chat application using TCP where multiple users that are locally connected can chat with each other.

 ## Getting started
 ### Running Example
 * Download the zip or clone the Git repository.
 * Unzip the zip file (if you downloaded one)